epadam/Production-Time-Series-Prediction-System/README.md

 https://github.com/epadam/production-level-data-analysis/new/master/k8s

 ## Machine Learning Project in Production

 ### Data Engineering

-Please see the instruction in the folder:
+Please see the instruction [here](https://github.com/epadam/production-level-machine-learning/tree/master/Data_Engineering):

 ### Model Developing and Deploying Process

 Here we use bike sharing dataset as example, we split the dataset to half and trigger the retraining when upload the other half to gcs.

-1. Set up the parameters and load dataset from database, feature store or, file storage
+1. Set up the parameters and load dataset from database, feature store or file storage.

 2. EDA, Model Development/Tacking/Evaluation (dvc, mlflow, microsoft responsible AI toolkit) Use mlflow, tensorboard, dvc to track your data and model

+    a.
+Evaluate your model

+    b.
+Debugging your model

 3. (Optional) Once done model development, build a machine learning pipeline for retraining (mlrun, tfx, kubeflow pipeline)